On the Strong Equivalences for LPMLN Programs: Acknowledgments

 \section{Acknowledgments}

 We are grateful to the anonymous referees for their useful comments on the earlier version of this paper.
-The work was supported by the National Key Research and Development Plan of China (Grant No.2017YFB1002801).
+The work was supported by the Pre-research Key Laboratory Fund for Equipment (Grant No. 6142101190304) and the National Key Research and Development Plan of China (Grant No. 2017YFB1002801).